purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/video_recommendation.md

 - We also learned about using deep learning fully connected layers as a baseline model and how to handle feature engineering.

 - To scale the system and reduce latency, we can use kube-flow so that the Candidate Generation Service can communicate with the Ranking Service directly.

-- You can also learn more about how companies scale their design here.